 Some patients may be eligible candidates for immediate dentures inserted the same day after removal of teeth at the dentist’s office.
 As a result, this option is an excellent choice for patients who feel uncomfortable being seen publicly with missing teeth.
 An additional advantage is that shaping often improves when natural teeth are still in place before being removed.

 When considering your dental health and making decisions, your biggest ally is your dentist.
 Smile Angels of Beverly Hills is eager to help you and set you up with Dr. Bruce Vafa DDS.
 Smile Angels offer a free dental consultation as well as accepting a wide variety of insurance plans.
 Among primary dental care, Dr. Vafa and his colleagues provide holistic approaches to dentistry, cosmetic dentistry, and children’s dental services.
 24/7 emergency dentistry is available as well.
-If you want a friendly dental office that focuses on quality and excellent patient care, contact Smile Angels to set up your free consultation.
+If you want a friendly dental office that focuses on quality and excellent patient care, contact Smile Angels to set up your consultation.